rsx0806/slack-test/README.md

 # Slack-test
+An app that sends reminders about employees birthdays
 1. In the root folder run `npm i`.
 2. Create a file `.env` based on [example](.env.expample) and specify your `SLACK_APP_TOKEN` `SLACK_BOT_TOKEN` and `MOCK_API_URL*`.
 3. Execute in a root folder `npm run dev` (with nodemon) or `npm start` to start.